vustynov/beehiveCtrl/README.md

 ### Source code
-Software of the project wroted on Lua based on [NodeMCU API] (https://nodemcu.readthedocs.io/en/master/).
+Software of the project wroted on Lua based on [NodeMCU API](https://nodemcu.readthedocs.io/en/master/).

 ### How to build